renathossain/data_science_project/README.md

 ## Methods

-- We did some data cleaning to prepare the data.
+- We clean and prepare the data.
 - We use the word-to-vec algorithm to create the embedding.
 - We use the GS score as defined in the paper to calculate how specialist or generalist a user is.
 - We use sentiment analysis to calculate the agreeableness of a user on Reddit (AD-score).